freealise/freealise/plots/readme.md

+- backlog in verse

 - research or law presented not as a paper or book but in interactive user-friendly media

 - Gospel of Mary as a song ("Hello Vatican!" the great commandment is theoretically true but practically unapplicable and brings trouble by oversimplification); RV 'Taxi' cover

-- songs based on legislation (which is based on precedent which is a story appropriate for a song - FOSS licenses ?)
+- songs or wiki based on legislation (which is based on precedent which is a story appropriate for a song - FOSS licenses ?
+PP program ?)

 - script about the invisible hand of the market (welfare/free market/inequality/nonprofits) (https://en.wikipedia.org/wiki/Great_Depression#Literature, https://en.wikipedia.org/wiki/Sharing_economy#Examples)

-- sociological data summarized as lyrics (everyman you-character; personified nations ?)
+- sociological data summarized as lyrics (everyman you-character, I as B-story; personified nations ?)

 - can be like a definition of a term (word or phrase) with examples in IRL context; monolingual dictionary word clarification / example that reveals meaning (not 'personal associations'), also for a neologism